-This course addresses PSEL Standards: Standard 3: Equity and Cultural Responsiveness and Standard 8: Meaningful Engagement of Families and Community This course is an advanced review and survey of the current legal and ethical issues relating to the practical problems faced by school administrators.
+This course is an advanced review and survey of the current legal and ethical issues relating to the practical problems faced by school administrators.
 It offers school leaders the opportunity to expand their understanding of school law and the legal issues relevant in elementary/secondary education.
 Considerations and reflection will be given to the ethical aspects of school law and the responsibilities of school leaders who are Christians and the ethical parameters of educational leadership from a Christian worldview perspective.
 Candidates enrolled in the course will review legal analysis and decision making, including an examination of students' legal rights, and other issues, in order to anticipate, recognize, respond to, and perhaps avoid legal challenges as education administrators.